 The SR OS supports local, RADIUS, and TACACS+ authorization to control the actions of specific users.
-Any combination of these authorization methods can be configured to control actions of specific users:
+The following authorization methods can be configured to control actions of specific users:

-- Local authorization
+- · Local authorization

-- RADIUS authorization
+- · RADIUS authorization

-- TACACS+ authorization
+- · TACACS+ authorization

-Local authorization and RADIUS authorization operate by applying a command authorization profile that is associated in configuration with the user.
-The profiles are configured locally on the router or downloaded using VSAs from a RADIUS server.
-See RADIUS vendor-specific attributes.
+Local authorization and RADIUS authorization operate by applying a command authorization profile that is associated with the user.

+For RADIUS authorization, the profiles are configured locally on the router or downloaded using VSAs from a RADIUS server.
+See RADIUS VSAs.